asharma567/chat_bot_w_RNN/README.md

 ---

-### One way to improve the autosuggest server is to give topic-specific suggestions.
-How would you design an auto-categorization server?
-It should take a list of messages and return a TopicId.
-(Assume that every conversation in the training set has a TopicId).
+### How would you design an auto-categorization model to give topic level suggestions? takes a list of messages and returns a TopicId.

-Assumming the list of messages represents a dialogue, there are a few approaches we can take but lets focus on these two:
+Assumming the list of messages represents a dialogue and we have labels, there are a few approaches we can take but lets focus on these two:

 1. similarity query using TFIDF -> LSI -> Similarity Matrix
 1. training a classifier on the vectorized corpus.